Germany's Maas tours Canada's melting Arctic | DW | 15.08.2019

 German ship to drift near pole

 From next month, Rex will head a major winter expedition.
-The German research ship "Polarstern" (Polar Star) will drift across the Central Arctic by tying itself to a large ice flow for months through the winter dark.
+The Polarstern (Polar Star), a German research ship, will drift across the Central Arctic by tying itself to a large ice flow for months through the winter dark.

 "We'll be north of the 80th parallel the entire time, and for much of it, we'll even be in the direct vicinity of the North Pole," said Rex.

-Aside from Norway's 19th century explorer Fridtjof Nansen few had conducted ice-drift winter analysis so far north in the "epicenter of global warming," he added.
+Aside from Norway's 19th century explorer Fridtjof Nansen, few had conducted an ice-drift winter analysis so far north in the "epicenter of global warming," he added.

-Norwegian researchers warned the Arctic Council in May that the North's chilled stratified waters — vital for unique fish life — was already "shifting" to resemble mixed Atlantic waters because of temperature rises.
+Norwegian researchers warned the Arctic Council in May that the North's chilled stratified waters — vital for unique fish life — were already "shifting" to resemble mixed Atlantic waters because of temperature rises.

 -